t03t/t03t/README.md

 - 👋 Hi, I’m @t03t
-- 👀 I’m interested in everything tech.
 - 🌱 I’m currently learning Haskell, Java, C++.
-- 💞️ I’m looking to collaborate on everything.

 <!---
 t03t/t03t is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.